viert/knowledgehub/README.md

 ## Bootstrap

 1. Clone the repository
-2. Create a virtualenv
-3. Install dependencies with `pip install -r requirements.txt`
-4. Run the backend dev server with `./glass.py run`
-5. Open another terminal and run background task server with `./glass.py tasks`
-6. To make search engine work install elasticsearch and run it with a default configuration.
-Then you have to run `./glass.py elastic index -a -d` at least once to create indexes.
-New posts are re-indexed automatically with the background task server.
+2. Copy `app/config/development.py.example` to `app/config/development.py` and make changes mentioned in comment on top of the file.
+Basically you need to fill up settings for at least one OAuth provider and disable those you don't need (i.e. remove them from configuration completely)
+3. Run `docker-compose up --build`.
+This will build and run containers for database, elasticsearch, memcached, backend and the task server.
+The backend is exposed on port 5000 to your localhost.

+   3a.
+If you're running the dev server for the first time you have to prepare indexes in elasticsearch.
+You're going to need to run a command in your backend container:
+   `docker exec -it ask_backend /opt/app/glass.py elastic index -a -d`.

-7. Open another terminal and cd to `ui` directory.
+4. Open another terminal and cd into `ui` directory.
-8. Run `yarn` or `npm i` to install dependencies
+5. Run `yarn` or `npm i` to install dependencies
-9. Run `yarn serve` or `npm run serve` to build and serve the UI.
+6. Run `yarn serve` or `npm run serve` to build and serve the UI.
-10. Open `http://localhost:8080` to see the result
+7. Open `http://localhost:8080` to see the result